Undertow (roller coaster): History

-Santa Cruz Beach Boardwalk announced on March 23, 2012 that Hurricane would close in September and be replaced by a new thrill ride in 2013.
+Santa Cruz Beach Boardwalk announced on March 23, 2012 that Hurricane ride would close in September 2012 and be replaced by a new thrill ride in 2013.
 On August 27, Undertow was officially announced.
 Construction started after Hurricane closed on September 3.
 The ride officially opened to the public on October 19, 2013.

+Mauer AG list the ride as a "Spinning Coaster" - Model SC3000.